stevekinney/firesale-tutorial/README.md

 - `lib/index.html`, which will contain the HTML for the user interface
 - `lib/style.css`, which will contain the CSS to style the user interface

-In a more robust application, you might break stuff into smaller files, but we're not going to for the sake of simplicity.
+In a more robust application, you might break stuff into smaller files, but—for the sake of simplicity—we're not going to.

 ## Hello World

-Now that we have our dependencies and some basic files.
-Let's get our Electron application to the point where we can launch it.
+Now that we have our dependencies and some basic files, let's get our Electron application to the point where we can launch it.

 Everything in Electron lives inside of the `electron` library.
 Let's start by requiring it inside of `main.js`.